DataHawk provides e-commerce analytics so you can optimize your listings – TechCrunch

 With DataHawk, you can track any keyword and see how the results evolve over time.
 This way, if your sales drop, now you know why.
 The platform can help you tweak your listings to rank higher.

-You can also track products directly to spot changes in the product title, price, reviews and description.
+You also can track products directly to spot changes in the product title, price, reviews and description.
 Because DataHawk uses scrapping, you’re not limited to your own products — you can monitor products from your competitors.

 You can visualize data from the DataHawk interface or export everything to Excel spreadsheets.
-You can also receive email alerts.
+You also can receive email alerts.

 DataHawk has raised $1.3 million from Axeleo Capital and business angels.
 The company has 140 clients so far, with 80% of them in the U.S. Clients include PharamaPacks, Pfizer and L’Oréal.
 It currently tracks 2.6 million products every day.